 Mrittunjoy Guha Majumdar – Mj to his friends – likes to be called a student of science, society and sensibilities.
-He is currently pursuing his postdoctoral research in Physics in the University of Cambridge and is the current Vice President of the Graduate Union of the University of Cambridge.
+He is currently pursuing his postdoctoral research in Physics in the University of Cambridge.

 He calls Physics his first love and a path to the Truth.
 By this, he refers to the quest for knowing about the reality of physical phenomenon in our cosmos, for which Physics is a good tool for probing into the intricacies of nature.
 He has been working on Quantum Entanglement for his doctoral degree.
 In the past, he has worked on projects in Condensed Matter Physics, Astrophysics and High Energy Physics.
 He represented India at the First ASEAN Youth Science Summit in 2008.
 He has worked at the Tata Institute of Fundamental Research (TIFR), Saha Institute of Nuclear Physics (SINP), Indian Institute of Science Education and Research (IISER) – Kolkata, Indian Institute of Technology (IIT) – Guwahati and in collaboration with the Solid State Physics Laboratory, Ministry of Defence, Government of India, in the past on research tenures and projects.
 He is also a former Science Olympiad and National Graduate Physics Examination (NGPE) topper from St. Stephen’s College, and a recipient of the prestigious Vikas Dhaka Scholarship for all-round excellence from St. Stephen’s College, Delhi.

 He is currently doing a postdoctoral project in Physics under Nobel Laureate Prof. Brian Josephson, Cavendish Laboratory, University of Cambridge, and is a postdoctoral affiliate of Trinity College, Cambridge.
 Having completed his PhD at 25 from the University of Cambridge, he looks forward to exploring Physics at greater depths in the future.
 His current work relates to studying the symmetries in physical systems and their correlation with entanglement patterns in these systems.
 This work, being done in collaboration with the Hitachi-Cavendish Laboratory, is all the more relevant given the industrial interest in the application of quantum entanglement in quantum computation.
 Mrittunjoy enjoys actively engaging with the world of science popularisation, policy and diplomacy, as much as pure research.
 He has worked actively with the Department of Science and Technology, Government of India, and bodies such as the Cambridge University Science Policy and Exchange (CUSPE) and BlueSci – the science magazine of Cambridge University, in these areas, both in India and the UK.
 He was a recipient of the prestigious Nehru Bursary and Trinity-Barlow Scholarship by Trinity College, Cambridge.
 In the past, he has received the INSPIRE Scholarship by the Department of Science and Technology, Government of India, and the National Initiative on Undergraduate Science (NIUS) Fellowship by the Tata Institute of Fundamental Research (TIFR).
 However the scholarships he most fondly remembers are the Walter Scott Nimmo and Saltire Scholarships that Prof. Peter Higgs helped him in receiving.
 Mrittunjoy has been a member of the Indian Physical Association (IPA) in the past.